A Unified Framework for Community Detection and Model Selection in Blockmodels: Simulation study

 Next, we applied $Q_2$ on networks generated from the nested stochastic blockmodel (NBM), proposed by \citet{noroozi2021hierarchy}.
 Observing the significant jump in the parameters from DCBM to PABM, the NBM was proposed as a bridge between the DCBM and PABM in the hierarchy of blockmodels.
 The NBM has $K$ communities and $L$ meta-communities, where each meta-community is composed of members from exactly one or more of the $K$ communities, that is, $L\leq K$.
 When $L=1$, the NBM reduces to the DCBM, and for $L=K$, the NBM becomes a PABM.
 To generate networks from the NBM, we used the same simulation setting as the one considered in Section 7.1 of \cite{noroozi2021estimation}.
 We refer the readers to \cite{noroozi2021hierarchy} for details on generating the model parameters.
 Along with $n, K, $ and $L$, there is an additional factor $\omega$ which captures the homophily in the network, such that as $\omega$ increases, the community estimation and, subsequently, the model selection task become harder.

-In Table \ref{tab:dcbmvspabm3}, we observe that when $L=1$, that is, the true model is DCBM, the size of the test is 0 for $\omega=0.6$, that is, when there is high homophily.
-For $\omega=0.8$ (low homophily), the power is 0.24 and 0.09 when $n$ is $900$ and $1260$, respectively, which is larger than the desired significance level of 0.05.
+In Table \ref{tab:dcbmvspabm3}, we observe that when $L=1$, that is, the true model is DCBM, the size of the test is below the significance level of 0.05 for $\omega=0.6$, that is, when there is high homophily.
+For $\omega=0.8$ (low homophily), the power is 0.18 and 0.13 when $n$ is $900$ and $1260$, respectively, which is larger than 0.05.
 Next, we observe that as $L$ increases, the model becomes more and more complex than the DCBM, and it gradually becomes easier for the test to correctly reject $H_0$.
-When $L=2$, the power of the test is high (above 0.75 for all values of $n$, $K$, and $\omega$), although still below 1.
+When $L=2$, the power of the test is high (above 0.96 for all values of $n$, $K$, and $\omega$), although still below 1.
 When $L=3$ and $6$, the power of the test is 1, that is, the test is always rejected.